licensezero/guide.licensezero.com/index.md

 ### <a id="parallel-licensing">Parallel Licensing</a>

 You can choose to take contributions to your project only from those who license their contributions under permissive open source terms.
-For example, you might license your work on a project under [Parity terms](#parity), but ask contributors to license their work under [Charity](#permissive-license), and append the text of that license to your project's `LICENSE` file with a note that others' contributions come under that license.
+For example, you might license your contributions to a project under [Parity terms](#parity), but ask contributors to license their work under [Charity](#permissive-license), and append the text of that license to your project's `LICENSE` file with a note that others' contributions come under that license.

 Users of the combined project would then receive a license from you on [Parity terms](#parity), for your contributions, and licenses from other contributors on the terms of [Charity](#permissive-license), for their contributions.
 Would-be users who won't abide by the open source release conditions of your license can still buy a private license from you, for your contributions.
 The private license for your work, plus the permissive license for others' contributions, cover all contributions.